Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 ![image-20240313083033756](./res/Cloud%20Native%20Application/image-20240313083033756.png)

-The following shows the difference between a application implemented as a monolith and as a micro-service architecture.
+The following shows the difference between an application implemented as a monolith and as a micro-service architecture.

 <img src="./res/Cloud%20Native%20Application/image-20240313083239719.png" alt="image-20240313083239719" style="zoom:33%;" />